-I'm a full stack developer from the JVM/JS land since 2005, working currently with Telia Norway, in Oslo, Norway.
+I’m a full stack Clojure(Script) developer coming originally from the JVM/JS land, coding professionally since 2005.
+Currently I am working with Telia Norway, in Oslo, Norway.
 Until 2015 I was a member of the great Iterate AS family and for a couple of years before that I had also the pleasure to work with IBM Austria and IBA CZ.
-During the years I've worked on large and long-term international projects as well as small local ones and both on new and maintenance projects in various positions.
+During the years I’ve worked on large and long-term international projects as well as small local ones and both on new and maintenance projects in various positions.

 I enjoy working with people, sharing knowledge, being creative and exploring new stuff.
 I don’t like tedious, repetitive work (though it really is sometimes necessary) and am thus a big fan of automation and tools that can take it over.
 Having maintained a lot of old code, I really appreciate high-quality, well-written code and good and automated unit tests.
 I am especially interested in developer productivity, DevOps, testing, and performance.

 I’m also very fond of the lean thinking and agile principles, especially feedback-based development, focus on creating true value ASAP, and respect for people.
 I am fascinated by post-taylorist organizations that value autonomy and human needs over command & control, such as Zappos.
 The longer I work in IT, the more I see software development as a human, not a technical problem.

 A while ago I fell in love with Clojure[Script] and functional programming and the productivity it offers.
 I’ve summarized crucial aspects of my approach to development in Frustration-Driven Development – Towards DevOps, Lean, Clojure.

 You can learn more at my LinkedIn profile.